 Button Covering Tips:

-- Not all kits are created equal, I bought two of the same brand, but the rubber mold was a better fit from one kit than the other.
+Not all kits are created equal, I bought two of the same brand, but the rubber mold was a better fit from one kit than the other.
 You will need to buy more than one kit anyway, just try all the rubber molds until you discover which you like best.

 - Cut the fabric slightly bigger than the template that comes with the kit.
 It is better to trim off excess fabric once you get the button inside the rubber mold than struggle to get the fabric centered.

-- Slide the button shell and fabric into the rubber mold on it’s side, then slowly work the rest of it in.
-It just doesn’t pop in otherwise.
+- Slide the button shell and fabric into the rubber mold on its side, then slowly work the rest of it in.
+It doesn’t just pop in otherwise.

-- You don’t want to ever have to do this again, so before you insert the back with shank, lift up the fabric and add a little bit of Gorilla glue around the inside edges.
-Put the fabric back down, and add a small dab of glue to the center, THEN add the button back with shank.
-Just so you know, if you add too much glue it will foam out the shank a little, that is ok as long as you don’t add too much.
-If you see too much glue coming out just sop it up with a napkin.
+- You don’t want ever to have to do this again, so before you insert the back with the shank, lift up the fabric and add a dab of Gorilla glue around the inside edges.
+Put the fabric back down, add a small dab of glue to the center, and THEN add the button back with a shank.
+If you add too much glue, it will foam out the shank a little; that is ok as long as you don’t add too much.
+If too much glue comes out, sop it up with a napkin.
 See the image above?
 You will see a little Gorilla glue that dried in bubbles outside the shank…which I prefer because it dries hard and fortifies the button.
-Just be sure you allow the glue to dry overnight before using your buttons.
+Allow the glue to dry overnight before using the buttons.

 Start by threading a long piece of twine through your needle, then threading a button through to the ends.
 You’ll want to really make that button stay securely at the bottom.
 Go ahead and thread it through all 4 holes securely (as if you were sewing on a button) and tie several knots.